 I explain that Catholics are not Bible-only Christians, that we look to the Church to give us the reliable interpretation of the Bible, and that these interpretations are rooted in 2,000 years of study, prayer, obedience and faith from Christians in every age and across the globe.

 Then a very interesting discussion begins.

 Which is better than the Gospel Gunfight in the OK Corral.

 Rev. Dwight Longenecker.
 "How to Bring the Sword of the Spirit to a Gospel Gunfight."
 National Catholic Register (May 17, 2017).

 Reprinted with permission of The National Catholic Register.

-Father Dwight Longenecker is the chaplain of St. Joseph's Catholic School, Greenville, South Carolina.
-He also serves on the staff of St. Mary's, Greenville.
+Father Dwight Longenecker is Pastor of Our Lady of the Rosary parish in Greenville, South Carolina.
 Father Longenecker studied for the Anglican ministry at Wycliffe Hall, Oxford and served for ten years in the Anglican ministry as a curate, a chaplain at Cambridge and a country parson.
 In 1995 he and his family were received into full communion with the Catholic Church.
 He is the author of books on apologetics, conversion stories and Benedictine spirituality including: Praying the Rosary for Inner Healing, Listen My Son: St. Benedict for Fathers, More Christianity, Challenging Catholics: A Catholic Evangelical Dialogue, St. Benedict and St. Therese: The Little Rule & the Little Way, Mary: A Catholic-Evangelical Debate, and The Path to Rome.
-Visit his website here and his blog here where you can listen to his podcasts of his lectures and homilies and read regular updates.Copyright © 2017 National Catholic Register
+Visit his website-blog here.Copyright © 2017 National Catholic Register

 back to top